rust-lang/rfcs/text/0000-range-get-and-convert-methods.md

 # Summary
 [summary]: #summary

-Add a method to get a value from range, which is tied to the range.
+Add a method to get a value from the range tied to the range.
 Later that value may be converted into another range of values, preserving the relative position within the new range.